2019 CASS / ASBOA Summer Learning Conference

 CASS and ASBOA members will have the opportunity to complete a professional learning module, to support the work they do as System Leaders.

-Deepening the understanding and applying the learning to further a commitment to action and support implementation of the professional practice standard(s).
+Deepening the understanding and applying the learning to support implementation of professional practice.

 August 13 (evening) – 16, 2019